-‘Godzilla vs. Kong’ is the first film hit of the vaccine era.
+‘Godzilla vs. Kong’ is the first film ‘hit’ of the vaccine era.
 But that era still contains plenty of cloudiness.

-The Warner Bros. sequel has sold at least $49 million in tickets in the U.S. since coming out a week ago.
-That is now the biggest seven-day total for any new film since coronavirus lockdowns struck in March 2020, a feat all the more notable since the film is playing simultaneously on the company’s HBO Max steaming service.
+The Warner Bros. sequel has sold at least $49 million in tickets in the United States since coming out a week ago.
+That is now the biggest seven-day total for any new film since coronavirus lockdowns struck in March 2020, a feat all the more notable given that the film is playing simultaneously on the company’s HBO Max steaming service.

-But those box-office totals remain small by both normal standards and the metrics of the Legendary-financed picture’s own $160 million production budget, in the process offering as many caveats as reassurances.
+But those box office totals remain small by both normal standards and the metrics of the Legendary-financed picture’s $160 million production budget, in the process offering as many caveats as reassurances.

 “On one hand it’s very exciting and thrilling because it says theaters are back,” Chris Johnson, chief executive of Classic Cinemas, which operates more than 100 screens in Illinois and Wisconsin, said of the results.
 “On the other hand I do caution everybody that we have to see if this is sustainable.”

 For the past year the question has been whether theaters can reopen.
-Now that they increasingly can, the question is whether consumers will come back — and, more important, keep coming back — or whether a year of gorging on high-end streaming content has dimmed their interest.
+Now that they increasingly can, the question is whether consumers will come back — and more important, keep coming back — or whether a year of gorging on high-end streaming content has dimmed their interest.

 Studios have attempted to put films in theaters over the course of the pandemic, often in conjunction with free or paid availability on digital platforms.
 The results were less than stellar.

-Warner Bros did it with “Tenet” (no simultaneous digital) and “Wonder Woman: 1984” (simultaneous digital), Disney tried it with “Raya and the Last Dragon” (digital) and Universal with “The Croods: A New Age” (no simultaneous digital).
-All of them have yielded modest box-office — the highest domestic totals were for “Tenet” ($57 million) and “Croods” ($56 million), a fraction of typical figures.
+Warner Bros did it with “Tenet” (no simultaneous digital) and “Wonder Woman: 1984” (simultaneous digital), Disney tried it with “Raya and the Last Dragon” (digital), and Universal with “The Croods: A New Age” (no simultaneous digital).
+All of them have yielded modest box office — the highest domestic totals were for “Tenet” ($57 million) and “Croods” ($56 million), a fraction of typical figures.

-“Godzilla” marks the first case of a movie coming out with a notable percentage of the American population vaccinated — March ended with 15 percent of the population fully vaccinated, and the U.S. is vaccinating from 3-4 million people per day.
+“Godzilla” marks the first case of a movie coming out with a notable percentage of the American population vaccinated — March ended with 15 percent of the population fully vaccinated, and the United States is vaccinating 3 million to 4 million people per day.

 Warner Bros. was keen to call the film a theatrical smash.
 Though the movie had “a larger viewing audience than any other film or show on HBO Max since launch,” according to direct-to-consumer leader Andy Forssell — 3.6 million views, said data firm Samba — it also marked a great return to theaters.